-This plan identifies applicable State-wide programs and activities that may be employed to manage point and nonpoint sources of bacteria loads for two segments in the Tennessee River Basin.
+This plan identifies applicable State-wide programs and activities that may be employed to manage point and nonpoint sources of bacteria loads for five segments in the Savannah River Basin.
 Local watershed planning and management initiatives will be fostered, supported, or developed through a variety of mechanisms.
-Implementation may be addressed by Watershed Improvement Projects, assessments for Section 319 (h) grants, the local development of watershed protection plans, or "Targeted Outreach" initiated by EPD.
+Implementation may be addressed by Watershed-Based Plans or other assessments funded by Section 319 (h) grants, the local development of watershed protection plans, or "Targeted Outreach" initiated by EPD.
 These initiatives will supplement or possibly replace this initial implementation plan.

-7.2 Impaired Segments
+7.1 Impaired Segments